Meet our Team

 Irene Shaver

-Dr. Irene Shaver manages the Climate Solutions Program at the Washington State Board for Community and Technical Colleges.
-She has worked in Washington higher education for 8 years, supporting and evaluating experiential, high-impact, teaching and learning and managing systemic change processes to increase equity in our community and technical colleges.
-At the State Board she has worked to integrate climate justice across the curriculum and support our workforce programs in becoming more responsive to the clean energy future and green economy.
-She also manages the WA Consortium for Undergraduate Research and Equity Project under Val Sundby.
-She believes education is for transformation and social change and to create a more equitable, just, and resilient future.
-Dr. Shaver holds a Bachelor of Arts in Environmental Studies, and master’s and doctorate degrees in Environmental Science and Sociology.
+Dr. Irene Shaver serves as the Program Manager for the Tribal Stewards Program at the Washington State Board for Community and Technical Colleges.
+She has worked in Washington higher education for 9 years, supporting the improvement of teaching and learning, managing federal grants, and leading systemic change processes to increase equitable outcomes for all students in our community and technical colleges.
+She believes education should be accessible, place-based, experiential, culturally responsive, and transformative, and dedicates her work to that mission.
+Dr. Shaver holds a Bachelor of Arts in Environmental Studies, and master's and doctorate degrees in Environmental Sociology.

 Contact Irene